caiorss/Functional-Programming/scheme/README.md

 * Emacs -> Emacs Lisp, A lisp dialect based on Common Lisp
 * GNU Maxima -> Cumputer Algebra System (CAS), Common Lisp

-### Usefulness Of Scheme
+### Scheme Features

 * Learn the principles of programming languages
 * Meta programming
 * Lisp dialect that endorses Functional Programming
 * Lightweight extension language or embedded language
-* Scheme is being used as extension language of softwares like GIMP and GnuCash
+* Scheme is used as extension language of softwares like GIMP and GnuCash
 * Scheme can be used to test JVM and .NET API in the REPL.
     * Google App Engine Uses Kawa scheme which is a implementations for the JVM.